What is DSDS?

 - documentation — array of named groups, each with typed entity arrays

 - components, tokenGroups, themes, styles, patterns — separate arrays for each entity type.
-All are optional — include only the ones you need.
+All are optional.

 Entity types